No results for ""

 We provide a mock to use with the Jest test runner and the React Web SDK, available in our Jest mock GitHub repo.
 Although this mock is Jest-specific, it is simple enough you can use it with other JavaScript frameworks as well.
 To learn more about using the mock, read Unit testing with Jest.

-Integration and end-to-end testing
+Integration and end-to-end tests

 As you expand out from testing a unit to testing the whole system, you can start running integration and end-to-end tests.
 The presence of feature flags matters with these types of tests because the state of a flag could violate your test assertions.